 But understand that money market mutual funds offered by brokers aren’t FDIC-insured.
 “Use them for putting money into the market at a moment’s notice,” McBride says.
 “They’re not a permanent parking place.”

 Liquid CDs aren’t as fluid as they sound.
 Why not?
 They may tie up your money for at least a week after you open the CD.
 There also may be maximum and minimum withdrawal limits.

 Consider these downsides to liquid CDs before putting your money into them.

 |Larger minimum investments||Unlike plain-vanilla CDs, liquid CD versions sometimes have higher minimums.
-For example, at Los Angeles' CapitalSource Bank, the minimum investment for its liquid CD is $25,000.
+For example, you may need to invest at least $10,000.
 If your CD dips below that amount, you’ll pay early withdrawal fees.|

 |Lower interest rates||Liquid CDs that mature in less than one year have vastly inferior yields compared to top yields on savings or money market deposits, McBride says.
 And with long-term CDs, how much are you willing to give up for the flexibility|

-"And, you sacrifice nothing in terms of liquidity,” McBride says.
+Meanwhile, interest checking and money market accounts and can have more appealing rates.
+“And, you sacrifice nothing in terms of liquidity,” McBride says.
 That’s why it pays to shop around, since there’s a lot of competition for your money.

 Not only are many money market accounts easy to access, but they also throw in check writing.

 “Liquid CDs are a marketing strategy,” Levin concludes.
 “They’re never attractive enough to recommend.”